Dranelmek/LaraVue-showcase/README.md

 Note that this means all the logic originally implemented in Python will need to be rewritten in PHP.
 The site will support account creation, data tracking, cookies and url parsing.
 Future developments beyond this demonstration could include:
-    - better security
+    <br>- better security
-    - ddos protection
+    <br>- ddos protection
-    - rate limits for users
+    <br>- rate limits for users
-    - a subscription model
+    <br>- a subscription model
-    - implement more failsafes for bad requests
+    <br>- implement more failsafes for bad requests
-    - proper scheduling to handle many users at once
+    <br>- proper scheduling to handle many users at once
-    - making a db migration to store the url of a download so users can reconvert a video they converted previously
+    <br>- making a db migration to store the url of a download so users can reconvert a video they converted previously
-#### Known bugs for future fixing
+### Known bugs for future fixing
     - double clicking the logout button results in a session timeout